dougeby/IntuneDocs/InTuneDocs/DeployUse/afw-app-configuration-policy.md

 For information about how to deploy policies, see [deploy a configuration policy](/intune/deploy-use/manage-settings-and-features-on-your-devices-with-microsoft-intune-policies#deploy-a-configuration-policy)

-For information about how to deploy Android for Work apps, see [How to deploy Android for Work apps with Intune](android-for-work-apps.md).
+For information about how to deploy apps to Android for Work devices, see [How to deploy Android for Work apps with Intune](android-for-work-apps.md).

 When the deployed app is run on a device, it will run with the settings that you configured in the mobile app configuration policy.